-SUPPORT FOR H.3698 AN ACT RELATIVE TO INTERNET PRIVACY
+SUPPORT FOR S.2062 AN ACT RELATIVE TO INTERNET SERVICE PROVIDERS

-Dear Senator Barrett, Representative Golden, and members of the committee:
+Dear Senator Lesser, Representative Wagner, and members of the committee:

 Thank you for the opportunity to discuss internet consumer privacy with the committee.
-Unfortunately, since the inauguration we've already witnessed the undoing of basic consumer privacy rights established by the previous administration.
+Unfortunately, since the presidential inauguration we've already witnessed the undoing of basic consumer privacy rights established by the previous administration.
 We cannot look to Washington D.C. to fix a problem it is responsible for creating.
 The burden of restoring these rights therefore falls to the states.
 It is our hope that legislators on both sides of the aisle in Massachusetts will make it a priority to reinstate these lost privacy rights for Massachusetts consumers.